All of that comes with sunny skies and reliably snowy slopes.

 As the ski areas of Andorra grew and were further developed they ended up bordering on each other.
 All of the areas of Grandvalira are connected but they do have some variation:

-- Pas de la Casa has a wide range slopes, so is good for groups of different skill levels.
+- Pas de la Casa has a wide range of slopes, so is good for groups of different skill levels.
 The town has some of the best shopping in Andorra and an active nightlife.

 - El Tarter and Grau Roig both have a snowpark for snowboarding and those who prefer freestyle skiing.